Top 10 Public Golf Courses in Las Vegas

 Home to Michael Jordan’s Celebrity Invitational, Shadow Creek is no stranger to upscale events.
 The course will even provide you with a private limousine to transport you to and from your location.
 Upon arrival, your personal caddie will greet and guide you through a once in a lifetime golf experience.

 Green Fees: $400-500 on weekends during peak season; includes caddie (not tips).

-Next time you’re in Vegas make sure to knock a few of these top 10 public courses off your list and if you’re lucky enough to play a few then head on over to the Golficity Golf Directory and post your own ratings.
-We’d love to hear about your experience!
+Next time you’re in Vegas make sure to knock a few of these top 10 public courses off your list and if you’re lucky enough to play a few be sure to leave us a comment below and let us know about your experience.